We'll Come To You

 Contact Our SC Prescription Drug Injury Attorneys Today

-If you or someone you care about was seriously injured by a prescription drug, you should speak with a South Carolina pharmaceutical litigation attorney at the Louthian Law Firm as soon as possible.
+If you or someone you care about was seriously injured by a prescription drug, you should speak with a South Carolina pharmaceutical litigation attorney at The Louthian Firm Accident & Injury Lawyers as soon as possible.
 We have been securing justice for hardworking people and families of South Carolina since 1959.
 A personal injury award won in court or through a negotiated settlement can help a person harmed by a dangerous drug move forward toward health and wholeness.

 Because we know injured people are often suffering financially as well as physically, we never charge for an initial case evaluation.
 For a free consultation, call us today at 803-592-6231, or fill out our convenient, confidential online case evaluation form.